KrakenIsBusy/KaleIsPale/README.md

-- 👋 Hi, I’m @KaleIsPale
+- 👋 Hi, I’m @KrakenIsBusy
-- 👀 I’m interested in Programming and Software development
+- 👀 I’m interested in Programming and Machine Learning
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning about AI
-- 💞️ I’m looking to collaborate on Small simple projects based on python and c++
+- 💞️ I’m looking to collaborate on projects related to data science
-- 📫 How to reach me - itzrealkraken@gmail.com
+- 📫 How to reach me - kanavsunil09@gmail.com

 <!---
 KaleIsPale/KaleIsPale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.